michelhilg/truck-maintenance-planning-ML/README.md

-# Maintenance Planning Optimization - Data Science Proof of Concept
+# Maintenance Planning Optimization

 ## Summary
-This project focuses on optimizing maintenance planning for a truck fleet by predicting air system defects.
+This project focuses on building a proof of concept to optimize maintenance planning for a truck fleet by predicting air system defects.
 Leveraging historical maintenance data, the goal is to reduce maintenance costs associated with false negatives and prevent unnecessary inspections in false positives.

 ## Project Goals